Orion Airways

-Orion Airways (known simply as 'Orion') was an airline based in the United Kingdom with its head office on the grounds of East Midlands Airport in Castle Donington, North West Leicestershire.
-It was established as the charter airline of Horizon Travel and went on to develop scheduled services.
+Orion Airways Ltd. (known simply as 'Orion') was an airline based in the United Kingdom with its head office at East Midlands Airport in Castle Donington.
+It was established as the charter airline of Horizon Travel and in 1986 went on to develop scheduled services.
 The airline operated a fleet of Boeing 737-200s, Boeing 737-300s and Airbus A300s between 1979 and 1989.
+At the beginning of 1989 it merged into Britannia Airways.